Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009

 Organizational/institutional conflicts

-Health care institutions in particular are increasingly subject to a number of pressures that threaten several of their roles, and many academic medical centres have begun to identify alternate sources of revenue.
-Policies should be in place to ensure that these new sources are not in conflict with the values and mission of the institution (for example, tobacco funding in medical schools).
+20. Health care institutions, in particular, are increasingly subject to a number of pressures that threaten several of their roles, and many medical centers have begun to identify alternate sources of revenue.
+Policies should be in place to ensure that these new sources are not in conflict with the values and mission of the institution and with medical ethical principles (for example, funding from the tobacco, food, or pharmaceutical industries in medical schools or clinics).

-Individual medical organizations and institutions (including, but not limited to, medical schools, hospitals, national medical associations, official/state regulators and research institutions) should develop and, where possible, enforce conflict of interest guidelines for their employees and members.
+21. Individual medical organisations and institutions (including, but not limited to, medical schools, hospitals, medical associations, official/state regulators and research institutions) should develop and enforce conflict of interest guidelines which also apply to their employees and members, and which also address the broader commercial determinants of health.
+Such guidelines should be structured to assist physicians in making appropriate disclosures and identifying situations where a conflict of interest would preclude their participation in a given activity.

 Adopted by the 55th WMA General Assembly, Tokyo, Japan, October 2004,